Bicycle brake: Disc brakes

-A disc brake consists of a metal disc, or "rotor", attached to the wheel hub that rotates with the wheel.
+A disc brake consists of a metal disc, or "rotor", attached to the wheel hub, which rotates with the wheel.
 Calipers are attached to the frame or fork along with pads that squeeze the rotors for braking.
 Disc brakes may be actuated mechanically by cable, or hydraulically.

 Disc brakes are most common for mountain bikes (including nearly all downhill bikes), and are also seen on some hybrid bicycles and touring bicycles.
 Towards the end of the 2010s, disc brakes have become increasingly common also on racing bicycles.
 A disc brake is sometimes employed as a drag brake for controlled speed reduction on steep descents.

 Many hydraulic disc brakes have a self-adjusting mechanism so as the brake pad wears, the pistons keep the distance from the pad to the disc consistent to maintain the same brake lever throw.
 Some hydraulic brakes, especially older ones, and most mechanical discs have manual controls to adjust the pad-to-rotor gap.
 Several adjustments are often required during the life of the pads.